anotherfrog/ld-engine/README.md

-# LD-Engine
+# (OLD) LD Engine

-This engine was created for Ludum Dare.
+A *very* simple Game Engine, created for the Ludum Dare Game Jam.
+As you can tell this repo has not been updated in a while, but does sometimes come in handy for some quick and dirty graphics.

-It is in no ways complete or any good, but I like it soooo...
+The engine is in no way complete, and by all definitions, not an engine!